The herb garden tips below are sure to help you grow the best indoor herb garden you’ve ever grown!

 Growing your own herbs indoors is both rewarding and fun, plus if you start off the right way, it is simple to do.

-Herbs are quite adaptable, do very well in containers and thrive in windowsills.
+Herbs are quite adaptable, they do very well in containers and they thrive in windowsills.

 The key to success is to understand what these easy to grow plants require before you get started.

 To grow the best indoor herb garden yet, you must provide the herb plants with adequate sun exposure.

 Most herbs need six to eight hours of sunlight a day, so think about which windows on the south side of your house are ideal for growing herbs in.

 An alternative to this is to provide an alternative source of light such as LED Grow Lights.